 and landed with Jackie Kennedy and Lyndon Johnson on board.

-Days later, I put my uniform on including what we called a "horse blanket" (my heavy Air Force coat) because it was the only warm clothing I had, and went to the US Capitol where President Kennedy was lying-in-state.
-I started at the end of the line at 11 PM.
+Days later, I put my uniform on including what we called a "horse blanket" (my heavy Air Force coat) because it was the warmest clothing I had, and went to the US Capitol where President Kennedy was lying-in-state.
+I started at the end of the line at the Capitol at 11 PM.
 The line was about 10 people wide.
-I very slowly walked east in the line 12 blocks down A Street, one block south, and then west five blocks on East Capitol Street toward the capitol.
-By this time it was about 4 AM, the line was about 18 people wide going across both lanes of the street, my back was hurting, and I was ready to give up.
-Right about then, a US Navy chief was walking along the line, saw me, and said, "Airman, all military personnel in uniform go to the head of the line.
+I very slowly walked in the line away from the Capitol 12 blocks east on A Street, one block south, and then five blocks west on East Capitol Street back toward the Capitol.
+By this time it was about 4 AM, the line was about 18 people wide going across both lanes of the street, I had seven more blocks to go, my lower back hurt, and I was ready to give up.
+Right about then, a US Navy Chief was walking along the line, saw me, and said, "Airman, all military personnel in uniform go to the head of the line.
 Come with me."
-He took me to a lower doorway in the capitol, we went up a spiral stairway, and I entered the US Capitol rotunda.
+We walked the seven blocks to a lower doorway in the Capitol, we went up a spiral staircase, and I entered the US Capitol rotunda.